Book Now!

 Unfortunately, setting boundaries is not always enough.
 It is only half the job.
 When people set boundaries with others, they lose a benefit they once had access to when there were no boundaries.
 This may frustrate people, but it does not imply that their boundaries are wrong or incorrect.

-When we deny someone a benefit due to a boundary we set, the person may try to convince us into doing what they want through persuasion, coercion, guilt tripping, or other forms of manipulation.
+When we deny someone a benefit due to a boundary we set, the person may try to convince us to do what they want through persuasion, coercion, guilt-tripping, or other forms of manipulation.
 This can look like:

 • “Everyone works more than 40 hours when the team needs them to.
 Do you think your time is more valuable than theirs?”